franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

 - Add read and unread logic:
-  - You can implement it that any message (in the viewport makes a PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls]).
   - You can make a for loop in display_chat() view that iterates over the messages list, if the message is not read yet, change 'read' to True and save it, do nothing otherwise.
   - The 'read' icon of the message will change depending on if the message is read or not.
-  **IMPORTANT** YOU NEED TO DISPLAY THE READ ICON AND HE HOUR BEFORE DOING THIS.
 - Think if it's possible to implement an Exception in tools.py get_contact_in_chat function.
 - **OPTIMIZE REQUESTS**:
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....